 or deleted row.
 If the kill flag is set, the statement is

 aborted.
-Note that if you are not using transactions, the
+If you are not using transactions, the changes are

 GET_LOCK() aborts and returns

 If the thread is in the table lock handler (state: